manticoresoftware/manticoresearch-php/docs/indexclass.md

 ```
 ### percolateToDocs()

-It performs a percolate query just like [percolate()](#percolate) method but instead of returning an object list
+It performs a percolate query just like the [percolate()](#percolate) method, but instead of returning an object list
-with stored queries and matched input documents attached, it returns instead an object list with the
+with stored queries and matched input documents attached, it returns an object list with the
 input documents and the stored queries they match against.

-The returned iterator is an [PercolateDocsResultSet](percolateresults.md#percolatedocsresultset-object) object which holds a
+The returned iterator is a [PercolateDocsResultSet](percolateresults.md#percolatedocsresultset-object) object which holds a
 list of [PercolateResultDoc](percolateresults.md#percolateresultdoc-object) objects.
-The PercolateResultDoc provides the document by `getData()` method and a list of queries by `getQueries()` method.
+The PercolateResultDoc provides the document through the `getData()` method and a list of queries through the `getQueries()` method.

 `getQueries()` returns an array with [PercolateResultHit](percolateresults.md#percolateresulthit-object) objects.